← All writing

 Validation BPB vs compressed embed bytes

 The plot is the whole argument in one frame.
-Pick a vocab.
-Read off the dense INT7 dot.
-It's left of the cap line at SP8k and right of the cap line everywhere else.
+The dense INT7 dot sits left of the cap line at SP8k and right of it everywhere else.

 The cost

-At and INT7, the embed bytes are , which brotli shrinks by about 0.55.
+At d=512d = 512 and INT7, the embed bytes are Vd7/8V \cdot d \cdot 7 / 8, which brotli shrinks by about 0.55.
 The LM head is tied so it's free, but the rest of the model still has to fit inside the same 16 MB cap.
 Every doubling of the vocab adds about 6 MB compressed at INT7.
 The cap is 16.
 The math doesn't close.

-Everything that follows is some way of saying "what if we put the bigger vocab on a tighter diet?"
+Everything that follows is some way of trying to fit the bigger vocab in fewer bytes.
 None of them worked.

 Approach 1: per-token bit allocation